Oral OKT3 for the Treatment of Active Ulcerative Colitis

 - Mayo score of <6 (mild UC)

-- Patients who are hospitalized or exhibiting signs of toxicity (abdominal distension, severe abdominal tenderness, fever, nausea, vomiting, or tachycardia)
+- Hospitalized or exhibiting signs of toxicity (abdominal distension, severe abdominal tenderness, fever, nausea, vomiting, or tachycardia)

 - A history of colorectal cancer or colorectal dysplasia